Dr. José A. Laporte Uribe

 Portrait of a smiling man wearing a black suit, light blue shirt, and purple tie, with a background of an office or conference room.

-I am a veterinarian and animal scientist with vast experience in the dairy industry, specializing in the development and optimization of precision agricultural tools.
+I am a veterinarian and animal scientist with extensive experience in the dairy industry, specializing in the development and optimization of precision agricultural technologies.

-My expertise encompasses various aspects of ruminant physiology, ruminal fermentation, biochemistry, statistics, data science, farm management, and product development.
+My expertise spans ruminant physiology, ruminal fermentation, biochemistry, statistics, data science, farm management, and product development.

-Combining these skills, I have established a new scientific understanding of dissolved carbon dioxide (dCO2), a crucial ruminal metabolite that plays a pivotal role in optimal health, fermentation, and nutrition.
+Building on this multidisciplinary background, I have advanced a new scientific understanding of dissolved carbon dioxide (dCO₂) — a key ruminal metabolite that plays a pivotal role in health, fermentation, and nutrition.

 A man patting a black and white cow performing research on methane formation in the rumen